Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 Where: the Ukrainian Institute of America, 2 E 79th Street, New York, NY 10075

-Read more: Ukrainian Institute of America invites everyone to its gala concert.
+Read more: Ukrainian Institute of America invites you to its gala concert.
 All the visitors will take part in the silent auction.
-In addition it offers a variety of cocktails and treats, also in the framework of the concert will be dinner and live music.
+In addition, it offers a variety of cocktails and treats.
+As part of the concert scheduled dinner and live music.

 Cost: Free.